peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 ## OpenID Federation Identifier {#identifier-type}

-This document defines a new ACME identifier type for OpenID Federation entities, `openid-federation`, whose value is the `sub` parameter of the requestor's Entity Configuration, as defined in
-{{Section 1.2 of OPENID-FED}}{: relative="#section-1.2"}.
+This document defines a new ACME identifier type for OpenID Federation Entities, `openid-federation`, whose value is the `sub` parameter of the Requestor's Entity Configuration, as defined in {{Section 1.2 of OPENID-FED}}{: relative="#section-1.2"}.

 For example, the ACME identifier corresponding to the example Entity Configuration in {{requestor-metadata}} is: